 WP fail2ban is one of the most popular specialized WordPress security plugins.
 This plugin offers only one feature unlike most of the other options on this list and it does that one thing well.
-WP fail2ban is a brute force protection plugin.
+WP fail2ban is a brute force attack protection plugin.

 That’s all there is to it.